Lion Bear Fox

-Lion Bear Fox (also sometimes stylized as The Lion The Bear The Fox or LBF) is a Canadian folk rock band from British Columbia.
-The band was formed in May 2012 by singer-songwriters Christopher Arruda of Nanaimo, British Columbia, Cory Woodward of Vancouver, British Columbia, and Ryan McMahon of Ladysmith, British Columbia.
-In 2013, the lion the bear the fox was named a Top 20 finalist in 102.7 The Peak FM's Peak Performance Project and released its debut self-produced EP, We’d Be Good Men.
-In February 2017, LBF released its self-titled debut Lion Bear Fox.
+Lion Bear Fox (also sometimes stylized as The Lion The Bear, The Fox or LBF) is a Canadian folk rock band from British Columbia.
+The band was formed in 2012 by singer-songwriters Christopher Arruda, Cory Woodward and Ryan McMahon.
+In 2013, Lion Bear Fox was named Top 20 finalist in 102.7 The Peak FM's Peak Performance Project and released its debut self-produced EP "We’d Be Good Men".
+In February 2017.
+LBF released its self-titled debut Lion Bear Fox.

 Career

 Formation

-The lion the bear the fox formed after Christopher Arruda, Cory Woodward and Ryan McMahon toured together in 2012 as solo artists.
-They started joining in on each other's songs after an impromptu show in Winnipeg.
+The lion the bear the fox was formed after Christopher Arruda, Cory Woodward and Ryan McMahon toured together as solo artists in 2012.
+Following an impromptu performance in Winnipeg, the three musicians began collaborating by joining one another during live performances.
 "I know I certainly had no interest in starting a band previous to going on the road with these two, but the events of the tour were something that couldn't be ignored," said Arruda.
-Combined, the singer-songwriters have three decades experience between them.
+Combined, the singer-songwriters brought more than three decades of musical experience in the project.
 "All three of us gents have been at this for over 10 years apiece, and I think that for some reason the timing was right," said McMahon.
-"I believe that in many ways, we were all up in arms about our solo missions, and we all happened to join together at a very critical time.
-Instead of 'I give up,' it was like 'Man, can you help me?'"
+McMahon described the formation of the group as occurring at a critical point in each member’s solo career, with the collaboration developing out of mutual creative support rather than competition.

 Recording and touring

 Since forming, the Lion the Bear the Fox has shared the stage with artists such as Lee Harvey Osmond, Elliott BROOD, Kim Mitchell, and The Steel Wheels.

 "When we perform, people experience three powerful, honest and soulful voices that will take them on a roller coaster ride of dynamically pleasing songs," said Woodward.
-"Each one's a journey, and we welcome everyone with open arms to dance wild, scream and sing into the night and experience one of the greatest self-made gifts we can give ourselves – pure uninhibited joy."
+He then added that the band aimed to create an inclusive atmosphere that encouraged audiences to dance, sing, and engage with the music together.

-The Lion the Bear the Fox released its debut EP, We'd Be Good Men, 8 October 2013.
-Featuring six originals and a cover of Ray LaMontagne's "Henry Nearly Killed Me (It's A Shame)," the album was produced and mixed by Arruda and Woodward and mastered by 2013 Juno Award nominee Joby Baker of Victoria.
+The Lion the Bear the Fox released its debut EP "We'd Be Good Men" on October 8th 2013.
+The EP featured six original songs and a coved of Ray LaMontagne's "Henry Nearly Killed Me (It's A Shame)," the album was produced and mixed by Arruda and Woodward and mastered by 2013 Juno Award nominee Joby Baker of Victoria.

-"I love that we've had the opportunity to do it this way," said Woodward.
-"It gave us the chance to do some guerilla-style recording in the 30-odd locations that we set up shop to track in.
-I've learned so much about common recording techniques and have had a blast creating my own.
+Woodward later stated that the recording process involved "guerrilla- style" sessions across more than 30 locations. " I've learned so much about common recording techniques and have had a blast creating my own.
 All of this has added a certain honesty to the record, a lovability that has made me happy to say it's the best record I've been a part of to date.
 I look forward to the next one immensely."